Awards

 In an effort to recognize the fantastic volunteer work of students, staff, and the community, the Bodwell center presents several awards annually.

-The Servant Heart Scholarship Fund (Spring 2024 application to be available in April in Scholarship Universe)
+The Servant Heart Scholarship Fund (Will be available in Scholarship Universe in March 2026)

 This scholarship fund is made possible by an anonymous gift to benefit students who are committed to community service and volunteer outreach.
 The Servant Heart Scholarship is offered as an expression of the donors’ Christian faith.
 The scholarship fund is intended to benefit students who connect public service with their academic work and who apply practical solutions to real world problems.
-Applying students must exhibit their devotion to community service by having been recently involved in an outreach project.
-The 2024 scholarship program includes 4 scholarships of $3,000 each.
+Applying students must exhibit their devotion to community service by having been recently involved in community service activities.
+The 2026 scholarship program includes 4 scholarships of $3,000 each.

 Eligibility Requirements